Action-Space Entropy Regularization in Bayesian Markowitz: Introduction

 \section{Introduction}

 Portfolio optimization under parameter uncertainty is a fundamental problem in finance.
-The classical mean-variance framework of \citet{markowitz1952} produces clean solutions when parameters are known, but real markets have unknown drift.
+The classical mean--variance framework of \citet{markowitz1952} produces clean solutions when parameters are known, but real markets have unknown drift.
 The difficulty of estimating expected returns \citep{merton1980} leads to unstable allocations when one naively plugs in estimated means.